-Unless stated otherwise in the Service Terms, all fees for Services exclude sales tax, GST, VAT, or other similar taxes.
-Except for any income taxes payable by Culture Amp, you are responsible for all other taxes or duties related to the sale of Services under this Agreement, including any penalties or interest.
-If Culture Amp is required to collect or pay any taxes on your behalf, we will invoice you for those taxes unless you provide us with a valid evidence that no tax should be invoiced.
+Unless stated otherwise in the Service Order, all fees for Services exclude sales tax, GST, VAT, or other similar taxes.
+Except for any income taxes payable by Culture Amp, you are responsible for all other taxes or duties payable under applicable law relating to the Services provided under this Agreement, including any penalties or interest.
+If Culture Amp is required to collect or pay any taxes on your behalf, we will invoice you for those taxes unless you provide us with valid evidence that no tax should be invoiced.

 Culture Amp will store and process Customer Data in a manner consistent with industry security standards.
 Culture Amp has implemented technical, organizational, and administrative systems, policies, and procedures to help ensure the security, integrity, and confidentiality of Customer Data and to mitigate the risk of unauthorized access to or use of Customer Data.